Skip to content

 Before you learn how to become a voice actor, I want to give you a definition of the job.

-To sum up, a voice artist is a professional performer who uses their voice to narrate a character in a story or market products such as video games, animations, audiobooks, web content, podcasts, etc.
+To sum up, a voice artist is a professional actor who uses their voice to narrate a character (in a story or market products), such as video games, animations, audiobooks, web content, or podcasts.

-Voice-overs are necessities in radio, television, theatre, and filmmaking (the entertainment industry).
+Voice-overs are necessary in radio, television, theatre, and filmmaking (the entertainment and voice industry).

 Most of the time, you won’t see the voice-over artist on the screen.
-Instead, voice actors rely on their skills to breathe life into a character or emphasize a product’s advantages.
+Instead, voice actors rely on their skills to breathe life into different characters or emphasize a product’s advantages.

 The job requires speaking and recording lines from a script via audio recording equipment in your home studio or an outside studio.